Synerty/peek-core-user/peek_core_user/doc-admin/admin-ui/admin-ui.rst

 :Show Login as List: Should the Peek login screen show a list of users, or an
     input box for a user name.
 (See Mobile Login Group)

+:Allow Multiple Logins: Should the Peek only allow a user to login to the system
+    on one device at a time.

 .. image:: settings-general.png

 Edit LDAP Settings